-Before you file any government documents, it is critical to have a clear end goal in mind of how you want your organization classified in state and federal records.
-Choose both a legal structure (such as a corporation) and a tax exemption (such as an IRS 501(c)(3) public charity) for your nonprofit.
+Before you file any government documents, it’s critical to have a clear end goal in mind of how you want your organization classified in state and federal records.

-So take time to decide your legal structure and tax classification before you start filing government documents.
-By taking time to research and determine this vision, you will also discover the necessary qualifications and steps to make it happen.
+Take time to decide your legal structure and tax classification before you start filing government documents.

 Nonprofit vs. For-Profit vs. Blended Structures